-I don't know my login.
 How can I sign in to the site?

-If you think you know your username, select “Forgot Your Password" from the blue box at the upper right of the homepage.
-This will send a message to your email address on file with a prompt to " Reset Your Password Now" that takes you back to the site to reset your password.
-Once you have logged in we recommend you go to Edit Bio to make sure your contact information, and especially your email address, is correct.
-If your email address has changed, please contact RSA for assistance.
+If you know your username, select “Forgot your password?” below the sign in form.
+This will send a message to your email address on file with a link that takes you back to the site to reset your password.
+If you don't know your username (hint: try your email address) please contact RSA for assistance.